cdevents/community/FAQ.md

 ## Miscellaneous

 ### **Q: Can CDEvents be used outside of Continuous Delivery?**
-**A:** While CDEvents is specifically designed for Continuous Delivery scenarios, its flexible and standardized event structure can be adapted for related areas within the software development lifecycle, such as Continuous Integration, DevOps practices, and even broader IT operations workflows.
+**A:** Yes, CDEvents is designed to cover a broad range of scenarios across the software development lifecycle, not just Continuous Delivery.
+In addition to CD, CDEvents also supports Continuous Integration, DevOps practices, and IT operations workflows.
+The specification defines events that span from issue tracking and source code management (SCM) to CI/CD processes, deployments, and even monitoring and observability.
+For more details on Continuous Delivery, refer to the [CD Foundation FAQ](https://github.com/cdfoundation/faq?tab=readme-ov-file#what-is-continuous-delivery-cd).

 ---